openzfs/openzfs-docs/docs/Performance and Tuning/ZIO Scheduler.rst

 ZFS I/O (ZIO) Scheduler
 =======================

-ZFS issues I/O operations to leaf `vdevs <https://openzfs.github.io/openzfs-docs/Basic%20Concepts/VDEVs.html>`_ (usually devices) to satisfy and complete I/Os.
+ZFS issues I/O operations to leaf :doc:`vdevs </Basic Concepts/Pool Structure/VDEVs>`
+(usually devices) to satisfy and complete I/Os.
 The ZIO scheduler determines when and in what order those operations are issued.
 Operations are divided into nine I/O classes prioritized in the following order: